Philadelphia fans set to celebrate their beloved Eagles with Super Bowl parade on Valentine's Day

 She spoke after a college student died falling from a street pole after the Eagles’ won the NFC championship game last month and after last year’s Super Bowl celebration in Kansas City was marred by gunfire.

-Eagles president Don Smolenski, though, said most who poured into the streets in Philadelphia after Sunday’s win “celebrated with joy and with love.”

-“This is a great city,” he said.
-“Friday’s going to be great.”
+There was a large police presence along the parade route, which stretches from South Philadelphia where the Eagles play all the way to downtown’s City Hall and then onto the art museum.

-City schools are closed for the parade, along with city courts and other agencies.
+Dump trucks and heavy equipment blocked many of the side streets along the route.
+City schools closed for the parade, along with city courts and other agencies.

-The championship parade kicks off at 11 a.m. near the South Philadelphia stadium, moves north on Broad Street to City Hall and then west along the Benjamin Franklin Parkway to the Philadelphia Museum of Art.
-The team ceremony is set to start at 2 p.m. on the museum’s “ Rocky ” steps.
+Associated Press journalists Matt Rourke in Philadelphia and John Seewer in Toledo, Ohio, contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.